Zuehlke/SHMACK/README.md

 # Important Limitations / Things to consider before going productive
 * As of 2015-10-28 the DCOS stack does **NOT work in AWS Region `eu-central-1` (Frankfurt)**.
 Recommended region to try is `us-west-1`.
 Take care of **regulatory issues** (physical location of data) when thinking about a real productive System.
+* What if the number of client request "explodes".
+Is there a way to do autoscaling with DCOS / Mesophere WITHOUT human interaction?

 # FAQ